 Q: Why is my TPMS light on, but tires are fine?

-TPMS light typically illuminates on the dashboard whenever the system detects a low tire pressure.
+The TPMS light typically illuminates on the dashboard whenever the system detects low tire pressure.
 But it can also pop up for several other reasons.
 The most common reason the TPMS light illuminates on the dashboard is a worn-out or damaged wheel speed sensor.

 Q: Can I program my own TPMS?